Category Archives: pr2_en

 Example output

-Click me to see the output
+Click me to see the complete output

-Advanced task 2: List available cities
+Extra task 1 [W03-2]: List available cities

 Requirements